 Because I rounded the corners with my sewing machine, I took a pair of scissors and trimmed each wipe as close to the stitch as I could get without cutting it.
 I also trimmed areas along the straight parts of the wipe where I didn’t get close enough to the edge.

 You seasoned sewers out there probably think I’m pathetic!
 But for you sewing novices, there is hope. 😉 Just trim if you need to.
 As you can see… I did not bother matching my thread.
 I used what I had on hand.
 These are just butt wipes!
-No need to worry about matching, unless you want to of course.
+No need to worry about matching.

 Once you finish, toss them in the wash to get them ready to use.